Chinese aircraft carrier programme: Fujian (Type 003)

 The third aircraft carrier, known as Fujian, is an entirely different design from Liaoning and Shandong.
 It is the largest of China's current fleet.
 The Type 003 has a displacement of over 80,000 tonnes and is smaller in size than the US Navy's Ford Class ships.

 Construction began in the mid-2010s.
 The National Interest reported it began March 2015.
 In 2015, media reports stated that both an electromagnetic catapult and a steam-powered catapult were constructed at the Huangdicun naval base for testing; this was thought at the time to indicate that the Type 003 class as well as future PLAN carriers would possibly be CATOBAR carriers.

 The construction of the first Type 003 class aircraft carrier started in February 2017.
 Satellite observation at the Jiangnan Shipyard in Shanghai only showed one carrier of this type under construction.

 It was reported in early 2021 that the first ship would be launched in the same year, with construction already started on a second ship in this class.
 On 10 November 2021, Bloomberg reported that "China is three to six months away from launching its third aircraft carrier", citing a report by the Center for Strategic and International Studies.
-On June 17, 2022, the Type 003, now named Fujian was officially completed and launched.
+On 17 June 2022, the Type 003, now named Fujian was officially completed and launched.
 In January 2024, the Fujian was carrying out mooring tests in preparation for its maiden voyage.

 On 1 May 2024, the Fujian officially commenced its first sea trial.

 Fujian was officially commissioned at a ceremony in Sanya, Hainan on 5 November 2025.
-President and Central Military Commission chairman Xi Jinping was in attendance at the commissioning and flag-presenting ceremony.
+CCP General Secretary and Central Military Commission chairman Xi Jinping was in attendance at the commissioning and flag-presenting ceremony.
 Afterwards, he boarded for an inspection tour.

 Type 004

 The Type 004 is planned to be larger than the Type 003, and also to feature nuclear propulsion.
-Construction possibly started in 2024, at the latest in September 2025, however.
-Like the Type 003 Fujian it will feature an integrated electric propulsion system that will allow the operation of electromagnetic catapults.
+Construction possibly started in 2024, at the latest in September 2025.
+Like the Type 003 Fujian, it will feature an integrated electric propulsion system that will allow the operation of electromagnetic catapults.
+Based on the details of the Type 004 aircraft carrier, it is expected to be 10–20% larger than the US's Ford-class supercarriers, making it the largest aircraft carrier in the world, and its specifications indicate that it is being built to match or even rival the capabilities of the Ford-class supercarriers.
+In December 2025, the US Defense Department revealed that China was planning on constructing 6 Type 004 carriers by 2035, which would give them a total fleet size of 9 aircraft carriers, outnumbering the 6 carriers currently deployed in the US Pacific Fleet.